cyberbotics/webots-doc/automobile/car-library.md

 **Description**

-The first function is used to change the blinking period of the indicators.
+The `wbu_car_set_indicator_period` function is used to change the blinking period of the indicators.
 The argument should be specified in seconds.

-The second function returns the current blinking period of the indicators.
+The `wbu_car_get_indicator_period` function returns the current blinking period of the indicators.

 ---